Chinese culture: Spiritual values

 Most spiritual practices are derived from Chinese Buddhism, Taoism and Confucianism.
 The relative influence of each school of practice is a subject of debate and other practices, such as Neo-Confucianism, Buddhism and others, have been introduced.
 Reincarnation and other rebirth concepts are a reminder of the connection between real-life and the after-life.
 In Chinese business culture, the concept of guanxi, indicating the primacy of relations over rules, has been well documented.
 While many deities are part of the tradition, some of the most recognized holy figures include Guan Yin, the Jade Emperor and Buddha.

-Chinese Buddhism has shaped Chinese culture in many areas, including art, politics, literature, philosophy, medicine, and material culture.
-The translation of a large body of Indian Buddhist scriptures into Chinese and the inclusion of these translations, together with works composed in China, into a printed canon had far-reaching implications for the dissemination of Buddhism throughout China.
-Chinese Buddhism is also marked by the interaction between Indian religions, Chinese religion, and Taoism.
+Chinese Buddhism has shaped some Chinese art, literature and philosophy.
+The translation of a large body of foreign Buddhist scriptures into Chinese and the inclusion of these translations, together with works composed in China, into a printed canon had far-reaching implications for the dissemination of Buddhism throughout China.
+Chinese Buddhism is also marked by the interaction between Indian religions, Chinese folk religion, and Taoism.